ABF-QC/Module2_Project3/notebook/Results.md

 </br></br>

 **What kind of produce are found in the Highest Environmental Footprint Categorie (9-6)?**
-Answer: Mostly red meat (Lamb, Beef, Mouton) and shellfish with delivery methods 'iced'.
+  - Mostly red meat (Lamb, Beef, Mouton) and shellfish with delivery methods 'iced'.

 | Cluster | Food Group                                   | Count |
 |---------|----------------------------------------------|------------------|